Jharkhand CM wins trust vote in Assembly, accuses BJP of creating an atmosphere of civil war | Politics

 Jharkhand CM wins trust vote in Assembly, accuses BJP of creating an atmosphere of civil war

-Jharkhand Chief Minister Hemant Soren on Monday won the trust vote in the State Assembly and slammed Bharatiya Janta Party (BJP) for creating an atmosphere of civil war and want to fan riots to win polls.
+Jharkhand Chief Minister Hemant Soren on Monday won the trust vote in the State Assembly and slammed Bharatiya Janta Party (BJP) for creating an atmosphere of civil war and riots with an aim to win polls.

 - Country: